kcotoi/SOLSniperNFT-Releases/README.md

   - Switched to using Manifest V3 and Service Workers.
 This should help have speedier reviews from chrome and also improve the performance.
-  - Reduced the host permission to specific domains see manifest.json
   - Improved the way the extension stores the data, still work in progress.
   - Got rid of using localstorage so now all the data is stored in the indexedDB.
     One of the reasons is the storage limitations, not a lot of data is allowed to be stored in a single item.